NHSDigital/CPTS-UI-Regression-Tests/README.md

 ## Setup

 ### Environment Variables
-It is necessary to set some Environment variables in order to run any tests in your local environment.
-The tests will look for environment variables in the following order
+It is *NOT* currently necessary to set some Environment variables  to run any tests in your local environment. <br />
-(For security, the values will not be displayed here):
+You can supply environment variables and the tests will look for environment variables in the following order:
 1. `.env` file
 2. OS environment variable

-The following environment variables need to be set for the correct environment you wish to test against:
-* CLIENT_ID
-* CLIENT_SECRET
-* PRIVATE_KEY
-* CERTIFICATE

-To make this easier, a `template.env` file is located on the root.
-Fill in the values and rename this to `.env`

 Any file that begins with `.env` is automatically ignored by Git